Autodesk Info360 Plant | 2025, 2024 Features

 Automatically generate compliance reports and formatted tracking logs, and monitor performance against permits

-Connect any SCADA, Lab, or IoT data to sophisticated analytic and visualisation tools
+Connect any SCADA, Lab, or IoT data to sophisticated analytic and visualization tools

 Get a fully managed SaaS platform on AWS purpose-built to securely support water treatment

-Tie together analytics and modelling fed by direct data connexions with integrated workflows
+Tie together analytics and modeling fed by direct data connections with integrated workflows

 Be ready for growth with a scalable and elastic system built on AWS with cloud-native architecture